 For all the hype about hot-desking and its place in the modern office, there are reasons why traditional desk use still occurs in many companies.
-There can be some disadvantages to this way of working which could discourage employers from taking the plunge.
+There can be some cons of hot-desking and this way of working which could discourage employers from taking the plunge.

-Most people who work in a traditional office love to decorate their personal space with photos of loved ones, books, stationery and other decor which can make work feel more homely.
+Most people who work in a traditional office love to decorate their personal space with photos of loved ones, books, stationery and other decors which can make work feel more homely.
 With hot-desking, you do lose out on the ability to personalise your space.
 The team may feel they need a safe place to keep their personal items within the office such as a drawer or shelf space.
-Always ensure your employees have an allocated area.
+Office design is essential, so always ensure your employees have an allocated area just for them.

 We hope you’ve enjoyed our blog on hot desking advantages and disadvantages.
 Do you use hot-desking for your business?
 If so, how does it benefit your company?
 If you haven’t tried this phenomenon yet, we would recommend giving it a go.